-Over the last 25 years, over 25 million LASIK procedures have been performed worldwide with over a 98% patient satisfaction rate of more than 98 percent.
+Over the last 25 years, more than 25 million LASIK procedures have been performed worldwide, with a patient satisfaction rate of more than 98 percent.
 LASIK is:

-- eligible for approximately 90% of people who wear glasses or contact lenses.
+- a possibility for about 90 percent of people who wear glasses or contact lenses

-- virtually painless – only will feel slight pressure during the procedure.
+- virtually painless – you only feel slight pressure during the procedure

-- quick recovery – back to work and driving the very next day!
+- quick recovery – you are back to work and driving the very next day

-- safer than contacts – you are 5x more likely to have an eye infection from contact lenses vs. LASIK
+- safer than contacts – you are five times more likely to have an eye infection from contact lenses vs. LASIK

 Who Can Have LASIK?